 Q - Does the guardian also become responsible for the money or property I leave to my child?

-A - No. Under Nova Scotia's Guardianship Act, proclaimed in 2002, a guardian is appointed to have care and custody of the child and a trustee is appointed to manage the child's share of your estate.
+A - No. Under Nova Scotia's Guardianship Act, a "guardian" is appointed to have care and custody of the child and a "trustee" is appointed to manage the child's share of your estate.

 You can also appoint someone to look after the financial side of things by naming them as 'trustee' in your will, stating that they will hold the child's share of your estate in trust.

 The trustee will manage the funds or property until your child reaches adulthood, making financial decisions about investment, etc. Also, the trustee will provide your child's guardian with funds from your estate to cover, or help with, the costs of raising your child.
 In your will, you can set out terms and instructions for the trustee to follow.

 Q - Can I name the same person as guardian and trustee?

 A - Yes, and this is what usually happens.
 However, if you are unsure whether the person you want to name as guardian can handle both tasks, you should talk with your lawyer.